kingting/link-to-button/README.md

 ### Local Testing

-To test the action locally, you can set up environment variables (`.env`) and run the script using Node.js.
+To test the action locally, ensure that all the necessary JavaScript dependencies are installed, then set up environment variables (.env) and run the script using Node.js.
 Here are the steps:

 ```bash
 yarn build